Robert Orsi: Northwestern University

+Arguments and views

 Orsi has been noted for a controversy concerning methodology in the field of religious studies between himself and Russell McCutcheon.
 This controversy centered on a rather polemical exchange between the two, with Orsi referring to McCutcheon's book, The Discipline of Religion, as "chilling".
 Orsi also made the comment, "the assumption appears to be that the scholar of religion by virtue of his or her normative epistemology, theoretical acuity, and political knowingness, has the authority and the right to make the lives of others the objects of his or her scrutiny.
 He or she theorizes them."
 McCutcheon responded with a paper included in the Journal of the American Academy of Religion entitled, "It's a Lie.
 There's No Truth in It!
 It's a Sin!
 On the Limits of the Humanistic Study of Religion and the Costs of Saving Others from Themselves".